afbustamante/spring-data-jpa-demo/README.md

 - Embedded H2 Database 2.2
 - Built-on Maven

-It requires Java 17+ and optionally a MySQL Server 8.0+ in order to deploy the application with the "mysql" Spring profile.
+It requires Java 17+ and optionally a MariaDB Server 10+ / MySQL Server 8.0+ in order to deploy the application with a database server.
+You must use one of the Spring profiles available for these servers: `mysql` to start with a MySQL database or `mariadb` to start with a MariaDB database.

 ## Spring Data JPA and Spring Boot